This blog is part of our EVS project “Space for Culture 2017”.

 The application process could be quite hard, I sent like 20 application letters before I was accepted at A4.
 But I also heard that people got into an organization after just one application.
 It depends on a few things; previous experiences, if there are many people applying for the project and creativity.

-We have been in A4 for a few months now and our chores are quite varied.
-These are a few examples:
+We have been in A4 for a few months now and our chores are

 - We take care of the A4 Instagram, YouTube and A4children page on Facebook.
 We take the pictures and videos ourselves and then edit them.